opensearch-project/documentation-website/_search-plugins/ltr/fits-in.md

 ---
 layout: default
-title: Integrating the plugin
+title: Scope of the plugin
 nav_order: 20
 parent: Learning to Rank
 has_children: false
 ---

-# Integrating the plugin
+# Scope of the plugin

 The Learning to Rank plugin for OpenSearch provides tool to help you develop and use machine learning-based ranking models for your application search.
 The following sections describe how the plugin fits into the overall LTR process.